projectshft/try-coding/intro-to-css.md

 ```

 A background-image can have `background-repeat`, `background-attachment` and `background-position` properties.
 We defined all of those, but with shorthand.
 In other words, we didn't want our image to repeat, we want it centered and fixed.
 In addition, we used `background-size: cover` to be sure that the entire image is displayed.

+### Conclusion
+Okay, so this isn't a _complete_ website, but we're only scratching the surface on HTML and CSS today!
+This is a good enough foundation that we won't be completely lost when we build our Star Wars app this afternoon.